metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 9. Under `Rule merging` set `Apply local firewall rules` to `No`

-**NOTE:** Rule merging means rules from both firewalls will be active as if it's one firewall, This is not recommended for security reasons except to troubleshoot problems.
+**NOTE:** Rule merging means rules from both firewalls will be active as if it's one firewall, this is not recommended for security reasons except to troubleshoot problems.

 ### Make Control Panel firewall not active in Control Panel

-Which means it will not be active even if GPO firewall is disabled.
+Which means Control Panel firewall will not be active even if GPO firewall is disabled.

-To disable Control Panel firewall so that it's disabled only if GPO firewall is disabled then first step is to temporarily set GPO firewall to\
-`Not Configured` which is explained above in section "Disable GPO firewall"
+To disable Control Panel firewall so that it's disabled regardless of GPO firewall status then first step is to temporarily set GPO firewall to `Not Configured` which is explained above in section "Disable GPO firewall"

 Next follow steps below: